Blendify/blender-manual/blender_docs/manual/compositing/types/converter/id_mask.rst

 This node will use the Object Index pass (see RenderLayers) to produce an anti-aliased alpha mask for the object index specified.
-The mask is opaque where the object is, and transparent where the object isn't.
+The mask is opaque where the object is, and transparent where the object is not.
 If the object is partially transparent, the alpha mask matches the object's transparency.
 This post-process function fills in the jaggies with interpolated values.